 Guidelines

-Oral Breakout Presentations are 60 minutes in length and will occur at various times throughout the conference on March 7-8.
+Breakout Sessions are 60 minutes in length and occur at various times throughout the conference on Thursday and Friday, March 7-8.

-In an Ignite Session, each presenter/proposal will receive from 5-10 minutes to present one important aspect of their experience.
+In an Ignite Session, each presenter/proposal will receive 5-10 minutes to present one important aspect of their experience.
 A 60 minute time slot may include presentations from 7-10 different presenters arranged around a common theme.
-Proposals can select to be considered for an Ignite Session if not accepted for an Oral Breakout Session.
+If participating in an Ignite Session, be sure to connect with your co-presenters and if possible, select one person to coordinate the session flow.
+Feel free to email conference@apbs.org for additional information or assistance.

-Each poster presentation will be provided a 6’x18″ table on which to display information and a tri-fold foam presentation board.
+Each poster presenter will be provided with a 6’x18″ table on which to display information using a tri-fold foam presentation board (also provided).
 The boards are 36″ high by 48″ wide.
-Presentation boards will be available for pick up on Wednesday, March 7th and Thursday, March 8th in the Registration Office from 11:00 a.m. – 6:00 p.m.
-Any boards not picked up prior to poster session set up will be brought to the Reception location.
+If needed ahead of time, presentation boards will be available for pick up on Wednesday, March 7th and Thursday, March 8th in the Registration Office.
+Presentation boards will also be available in the reception location just prior to poster session set up.

 Poster presenters are not supplied with audio visual equipment, Internet access or electrical power.
 Please keep in mind that rented equipment, electrical, and internet is at the expense of the presenter.

-There will be two scholarships awarded for students who present scholarly work at the Reception/Poster Session.
-Awards will be given to students who present original research or original research-based practitioner or teacher education information.
-If the only entries to the contest fall into the research-based or practitioner/teacher education category then two awards shall be presented within that single category to ensure that two awards are delivered per year.
+There will be two scholarships awarded for students who present scholarly work at the Poster Session.
+The Ted Carr Outstanding Posters Awards will be given to students who present original research or original research-based practitioner or teacher education information.
+If the only entries to the contest fall into the research-based or practitioner/teacher education category then two awards shall be presented within that single category to ensure that two awards are delivered each year.

-To be considered for the APBS Student Poster Presentation Award presenters must: (1) be an APBS Student Member (2) be present and set-up 30 minutes prior to the start of the Reception/Poster Session; and (3) visibly post their APBS generated Poster Session sign.
+To be considered for the Ted Carr Outstanding Poster Award presenters must: (1) be an APBS Student Member (2) be present and set-up 30 minutes prior to the start of the Reception/Poster Session; and (3) visibly post their APBS generated Poster Session sign.

 • Follow all copyright laws in handouts and slides